qhuongng/kabekanji/README.md

    - **Text** named `Server`: your deployed server URL, e.g. `https://kabekanji.example.com`
    - **Text** named `URL`: `[Server]/api/wallpaper?token=[Token]`
    - **Get Contents of URL**: input `[URL]`, method `GET`
+   - **Get Current Wallpaper**, or you can skip this and pick any wallpaper slot you want in the action below
    - **Set Wallpaper**: input `Contents of URL`, Show Preview off, Display Lock Screen, Both off
 2. In the shortcut's **Details > Import Questions**, add a single question bound to the `Token` text action so iOS asks the user to paste their token on install.
 3. **Share > Copy iCloud Link** and set the `https://www.icloud.com/shortcuts/...` URL as the `SHORTCUT_URL` env var (see [`.env.example`](./.env.example)).
 If it's empty, the install button is hidden.